GPUOpen-Tools/gpu_performance_api/BUILD.md

    * `hsadir`: overrides the location of the ROCm/HSA header files (by default they are expected to be in /opt/rocm/hsa)
    * `gtestlibdir`: overrides the location of the GoogleTest libraries (by default they are expected to be in Common/Lib/Ext/GoogleTest/1-7/lib/gcc5/x64.
 There is also a gcc4.x-compatible version in Common/Lib/Ext/GoogleTest/1-7/lib/x64 for use when building on a system with gcc 4.x)
    * `gtestlibdir32`: overrides the location of the 32-bit GoogleTest libraries (by default they are expected to be in Common/Lib/Ext/GoogleTest/1-7/lib/gcc5/x86.
 There is also a gcc4.x-compatible version in Common/Lib/Ext/GoogleTest/1-7/lib/x86 for use when building on a system with gcc 4.x)
+   * `vksdkdir`: overrides the location of the Vulkan SDK.
+If not specified, the build will use a `VULKAN_SDK` environment variable to determine where to look for the Vulkan SDK.
  * After a successful build, the GPUPerfAPI binaries can be found in Output/bin.
  * Example build command line (builds the debug versions of the binaries, skipping the HSA library):
    * ./build.sh debug skiphsa